Azure/azure-quickstart-templates/sas-viya/README.md

  		SAS Visual Analytics 8.5 on Linux
 		SAS Visual Statistics 8.5 on Linux
         SAS Visual Data Mining and Machine Learning 8.5 on Linux
-*  The license file in .zip format from your software order uploaded to an Azure blob
+*  The license file {emailed from SAS as `SAS_Viya_deployment_data.zip`} which describes your SAS Software Order and is uploaded to an Azure Blob (see below)
 *  Verification that your required SAS Viya file upload sizes do not exceed the limits of the Application Gateway.
 For details about limits, see
 ["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)
 * A resource group that does not already contain a Quickstart deployment.
 For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).

 <a name="License"></a>
 ### Upload the License File to an Azure Blob
-When you run the deployment, you will need the blob Shared Access Signature (SAS) URL as a parameter.

-Before you run the deployment:
+The QuickStart deployment requires a parameter `Deployment Data Location`, which is the Shared Access Signature (SAS) URI for the SAS Softwared License.

-1. Upload the license file to Azure Blob Storage.
-Follow the Microsoft Azure instructions to ["Create a Container"](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) and
+1. Upload the `SAS_Viya_deployment_data.zip` {emailed from SAS} to Azure Blob Storage.
+It's suggested that you create a Blob directory named `license` with a single object `SAS_Viya_deployment_data.zip`.
+Follow the Microsoft Azure instructions to
+["Create a Container"](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) and
 ["Upload a Block Blob."](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob)

-2. Create a Shared Access Signature (SAS) token.
-Follow these steps to create a Service SAS:
+2. Create a Shared Access Signature (SAS) URI token:
-    * Navigate to the license file blob and select **Generate SAS**, and then click **Generate blob SAS** token and URL.
-    * Make a note of the blob SAS URL for use during deployment.
+    * From the Azure Portal | Storage Account | Storage Explorer (preview), navigate to the Blob directory named `license` (assuming you followed the suggestion)
+    * Right click and select **Generate Shared Access Signature**
+    * Review the settings, ensure Read & List are checked, then click **Create** token
+    * Copy the URI and save it to be used as a Parameter in the QuickStart.

 For details, see ["Using Shared Access Signatures."](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)